 - NEED presentations are designed to be nonpartisan. - It is, however, inevitable that the presenter will be asked for and will provide their own views. - Such views are those of the presenter and not necessarily those of the National Economic Education Delegation (NEED).

-- What is wealth?

 - Evidence of disparities

 - Why wealth is important

 - Sources of disparities

 - Implications of disparities

 - Policy solutions